sparanoid/disable-wysiwyg/readme.txt

 == Upgrade Notice ==

+= 1.0.6 =
+* Compatibility check for 4.5, nothing new, just bump version to tell everyone this plugin still works.

 = 1.0.5 =
 * Compatibility check for 4.4, nothing new, just bump version to tell everyone this plugin still works.